qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 * `-S EnableGrpcCustomConnectors=1` which enables gRPC connectors in the Qlik Associative Engine.
-* `-S GrpcConnectorPlugins="jdbc,jdbc-connector:50051"` which registers a connector of the type `jdbc`, which we tell the Qlik Associative Engine exists on host `jdbc-connector` and listening on port 50051. (`jdbc` is here an arbitrary string used to identify the connector, another name could be chosen.)
+* `-S GrpcConnectorPlugins="jdbc,jdbc-connector:50051"` which registers a connector of the type `jdbc`, which we tell the Qlik Associative Engine exists on host `jdbc-connector` and listening on port 50051.
+The first occurrence of `jdbc` (before the comma) is an arbitrary string used to identify the connector, another name could be chosen.

 ## Loading data from the databases